Skip to content

 Best Practices

-- Return leads you cannot work so others can follow up
+• Return leads you cannot work so other agents can act on them.

 Troubleshooting Common Issues

-- Leads seem unavailable: You may be at your maximum working lead limit.
+You may be at your maximum working lead limit.
+Return or claim a current lead to free up capacity before opening others.

-- Claim button missing: The lead may already be Working or Pending Approval.
+The lead may already be in Working or Pending Approval status.
+Check the lead state or contact your manager.

 FAQs

-Working leads are hidden to prevent duplicate outreach. -
+Working leads are hidden to prevent duplicate outreach.
+Once the agent claims or returns the lead, it will become visible again.

-It may have been claimed, returned to the pond, or reassigned by a manager. -
+It may have been claimed by another agent, returned to the pond, or reassigned by a manager.
+Check with your manager if you believe it was claimed in error or reassigned unexpectedly.

 Yes.
 Claim requests can be resubmitted if circumstances change.